nicholashinds/g2p-model/README.md

 # Grapheme-to-Phoneme (G2P) Model Documentation

 This document serves as both the installation guide for using the Grapheme-to-Phoneme (G2P) model and a full walkthrough of its code and development process.
+This model was made for [Gibberle](https://github.com/Pv3-Labs/gibberle), a gibberish generation game.

 ## Table of Contents